fulminati/arduino-web-inject/README.md

 const String indexPage = "...";

 void setup() {
 }
 ```

-Use the `// @inject "filename.html"` our tool automatically load and replace the HTML into the string constant declared below the comment
+When you use the `// @inject "filename.html"` our tool automatically load and replace the HTML into the string constant declared below the comment

 ### Load CSS file into Arduino